 "I am starting to look for a larger property, somewhere with serious barns, birdsong, clear air and water where I can keep my horses close, have open country to ride through and make a new sculpture garden."

-Part one of the move is into a workshop/gallery in the centre of Ashburton.
+Part one of the move has been into the centre of Ashburton.
 Number Twelve, East Street.

 For a bit of sheer delight and amazing jewellery visit gorgeous Kate Higham.

 The Ugbrooke Connection.
 1999 to the present day.